-$SP \leftarrow SP - n$
+$SP \leftarrow SP - n$ (SP) $\leftarrow$ Control registers

-$(SP) \leftarrow Control registers$

 - This instruction saves the specified control registers to the system stack pointed to by the stack pointer (SP) as it decrements SP by the corresponding number of bytes.
-For further details, see Section 1.6 "Stack Modifications." - The following control registers can appear in this list. - (1) exception link register (ELR) - (2) exception program status word (EPSW) - (3) link register (LR) for saving the program counter (PC) when calling a subroutine - (4) EA register - This list can appear in any order, but the hardware always uses the order given below:
+For further details, see Section 1.7 "Stack Modifications." - The following control registers can appear in this list. - (1) exception link register (ELR) - (2) exception program status word (EPSW) - (3) link register (LR) for saving the program counter (PC) when calling a subroutine - (4) EA register - This list can appear in any order, but the hardware always uses the order given below:

-$\mathrm{ELR} \rightarrow \mathrm{EPSW} \rightarrow \mathrm{LR} \rightarrow \mathrm{EA}$
+$$\mathrm{ELR} \to \mathrm{EPSW} \to \mathrm{LR} \to \mathrm{EA}$$

-- This instruction assumes that preceding PUSH instructions have saved the specified control registers on the stack in the appropriate order. - There is no automatic word alignment about the stack operations.
-Therefore, if the contents of the stack pointer are odd, that address is used as is. - The normal procedure for returning from a subroutine or interrupt handler is with an RT or RTI instruction, respectively, but it is sometimes necessary to save the contents of backup registers to the stack with PUSH instructions when subroutines or interrupt handlers are nested and restore them with POP instructions afterward.
+- This instruction assumes that preceding PUSH instructions have saved the specified control registers on the stack in the appropriate order. - The normal procedure for returning from a subroutine or interrupt handler is with an RT or RTI instruction, respectively, but it is sometimes necessary to save the contents of backup registers to the stack with PUSH instructions when subroutines or interrupt handlers are nested and restore them with POP instructions afterward.
 For further details, see Section 1.4 "Exception Levels and Backup Registers."